vinomaster/dawn/guides/sdlc/README.rst

         aspect of a software system.
 The objective is to produce an assessment report based on an investigation into a specific functional aspect of a software system.
-The approach of the analysis is to model a problem and iterate through possible solution alternativs that will help achieve the functional goals of the system for the subject problem.
+The approach of the analysis is to model a problem and iterate through possible solution alternatives that will help achieve the functional goals of the system for the subject problem.
     :Markdown File: fa_guide.md
-+ Guide: Process Assessment
++ Process Assessment
     :Description: The intent of this system analysis workflow guide is to help streamline the activities associated with tuning (improving) a specific software system process.
 The objective is to produce an assessment